 Amy finds out fairly early on the cause of the evacuation, a group of meteors hitting the oxygen supply.
 The crew quickly formulates a plan, and it does become thrilling to follow each member carry out their task, as well as confront the fact that they might not be rescued.
 Each worker has their own goodbyes to say, but it can become redundant to hear each of them deal with the same fears in what is basically the same way.
 Amy doesn’t seem to find enough about what each of them were holding on to to make each individual story mean much.
 For instance, are the goodbyes EV and Clive say to one another really much different than the conversation Nat and Bert have?
 And does the message Andrew writes to his son and husband differ that greatly from what Sareh sends to her mother?
 This is a game about personal moments of crisis, but the crises don’t seem very individual to each character.

-The last few scenes show the game at it’s best, with Sareh rushing to ODIN’s core, and ODIN being somehow specifically vague while gently nudging her along.
-The player can get the sense that ODIN is using the crew to plan his own escape, but when Amy reaches his core and finds out what had actually happened, while ODIN is still nuzzled safely away in containment.
+The last few scenes show the game at it’s best, with Sareh rushing to ODIN’s core, and ODIN somehow being specifically vague while gently nudging her along.
+The player can get the sense that ODIN is using the crew to plan his own escape, but when Amy reaches his core and finds out what had actually happened, ODIN is still nuzzled safely away in containment.

 The presence of a semi-dystopian corporate society is present throughout the story, with odd concepts like ‘Loyalty’ as payment prevalent in much of the information Amy can access in each room.
 The decision of Sergio Venturi to sacrifice the Tacoma crew to push helpful legislation (a plan formulated by an AI) is shocking, but supported well by certain details players can pick up along the way (like Nat saying in passing that no crew had ever had every member renewed for a full year).
 This feeling of shock is secondary to the feeling of urgency the player feels for Sareh, who is alone in ODIN’s core.
 Her frantic call for help after restoring communications serves as an incredible climax to the story.